New anthology collects dozens of poems about pandemic

 Limon was not the only poet who felt stifled by the pandemic.
 Quinn says around 30 poets she contacted said they had been unable to write, while another contributor to the anthology, Major Jackson, says he knows of many peers currently blocked.
 Jackson, a prize-winning poet based in Vermont, says he feels “guilty because of the anxiety they express, as if they are less of a poet.”

-Jackson says that he and his wife and fellow poet, Didi Jackson, committed themselves to writing every day once they began sheltering in place, a way of distracting themselves from current events but also absorbing them.
-His "Invocation" is a call for better times ("No more rallies of hate") and for a renewal of old times.
+Jackson says that he and his wife, fellow poet Didi Jackson, committed to writing each day once they began sheltering in placeing them.
+His “Invocation” is a call for better times.

 (0) comments